Appalachian Flooring Hard Maple Engineered Hardwood

 Engineered hardwood gives you options solid wood does not: glue-down over concrete, floating, or nail-down over plywood.
 Our own crew installs Appalachian Flooring Hard Maple across the Toronto and Mississauga area, Barrie, and Simcoe County, never subcontracted, and we flatten and moisture-test the subfloor first, finish the trim, and handle matching stairs.
 See our hardwood installation page.

 A small sample never shows how Appalachian Hard Maple moves across a whole room.
-See it at our Mississauga or Barrie showroom, contact us about availability, and compare materials on the hardwood vs vinyl guide.
+See it at our Mississauga or Barrie store, contact us about availability, and compare materials on the hardwood vs vinyl guide.
 For the full Appalachian Flooring range, see our Appalachian Flooring page.